Collaboration with the Islamic State: Pakistan

 Former President of Afghanistan, Hamid Karzai accused Pakistan for supporting IS during interview with ANI that Afghanistan has evidence of Pakistan's support to IS.
 He added that there is no doubt to the above statement.

 Pakistan has strenuously denied accusations of providing arms and medical support to Islamic State fighters, despite medical ethics and international law supporting the provision of medical care for all wounded, including irregular combatants.

 Iran

 The fall of the Assad regime in December 2024 severely disrupted Iran's strategy of spreading its influence throughout the Middle East, and European and Middle Eastern officials warned that Iran was beginning to collaborate with Sunni extremist groups to maintain weapons-smuggling lines to Hezbollah.
 European officials told The Washington Post that this included IS-affiliated militants.

 Medical care

+Some states and foreign nationals have been accused of providing medical support (details organised by state).

 Medical ethics and international law supports providing treatment for all wounded, including irregular combatants.

 Serious concerns have been raised about the implications of penalizing medical workers or organizations for providing medical care to people who have been categorized as terrorists, "...counterterrorism policies reject the fundamental premises on which the IHL protections for the wounded and sick are based".